 Some analysts are concerned about rumors of off-balance-sheet financing.
 The concerns stem from a perceived nuance in ASC 842 lease accounting guidance that creates a loophole that enables off-balance-sheet financing.
 This would be alarming because ASC 842 was specifically designed to eliminate off-balance-sheet funding in the form of operating leases.

 However, despite rumors, ASC 842 has not created a disturbing new loophole.

-The nuance is related to leases that companies have committed to but have not yet commenced.
+The nuance relates to leases companies have committed to but have not commenced.
 ASC 842 defines the commencement date as the “date on which a lessor makes an underlying asset available for use by a lessee.”
-The date lessees take possession of an asset, not the commitment date, is the date they must put the right of use asset and lease liability on the balance sheet.
+The date lessees take possession of an asset, not the commitment date, is when they must put the right-of-use asset and lease liability on the balance sheet.

-A company does not have to record a liability on its balance sheet as soon as it makes a commitment to lease an asset.
-However, this hardly qualifies as off-balance-sheet financing because as soon as the company takes possession of the asset, the liability should be recorded.
+A company does not have to record a liability on its balance sheet when it commits to lease an asset.
+However, this hardly qualifies as off-balance-sheet financing because the liability should be recorded as quickly as the company takes possession of the purchase.

-Furthermore, if financial statements are issued during the time between commitment and commencement dates, ASC 842 requires a disclosure detailing leases that have not yet commenced but create significant rights and obligations for the lessee.
+Furthermore, if financial statements are issued between commitment and commencement dates, ASC 842 requires a disclosure detailing lease that have yet to commence but create significant rights and obligations for the lessee.